vlio20/utils-decorators/README.md

 ```

 ## @before (method)
-Invocation of the decorated method will cause execution of the provided method to this decorator before the invocation of the decorated method.
+Invocation of the decorated method will cause execution of the provided `func` method before the invocation of the decorated method.

 ```typescript
 function before(config: BeforeConfig): Beforable;